Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 create3DEnvironment();
 ```

 We’ve got a new `camera` going!
-Let’s move on to the next step to build a scene for our camera to see _into_.
+Let’s move on to the next step to build a scene for our camera to see into.

 ## Step 5: Creating a scene with 3D objects